I feel that 95% of the weddings I film yearly by myself, and most time, people ask me which is the best lens for wedding videography.

-Every time I’m on my gimbal, I will use the 16 to 35 to get some nice wide shots of venues or details of anything outside.
+Whenever I’m on my gimbal, I will use the 16 to 35 to get some nice wide shots of venues or details of anything outside.

-I’ve had this lens probably for 3 or 4 years, and I love it.
+I’ve had this lens for probably 3 or 4 years, and I love it.

 It looks crisp; it looks brilliant.

-I’ve only got the f4.
 I didn’t step up to go to the 16 to 35 2.8 because I’ve always enjoyed the f4 as it is, and if I need anything more of a shallow depth of field and brighter, I use my 35 millimeters.

-I’ve been filming weddings, generally for the evening, sometimes for the first dance, and things like that.
-I will generally use 16-35 millimeters.
+I’ve been filming weddings, generally for the evening, sometimes for the first dance, etc.

 So this is what it looks like at 24 millimeters with the sigma, 24 1.4, and honestly, it’s beautiful.